National Mouse Genetics Network

 - Early 2022: Network launches

 For further information, see our FAQs (PDF, 138KB) and presentations from the virtual information event on 20 May 2020 (PDF, 2.62MB).
-If you have any additional queries, please email MouseGeneticsNetwork@mrc.ukri.org ’
+If you have any additional queries or if you would like to sign up to our mailing list, please email MouseGeneticsNetwork@mrc.ukri.org ’